Some FAQs to make the application process simple

 1. Do I really have to choose a property for next academic year in December, January or February?
 Can't I wait until the summer?

 Most students look for next year's accommodation at the end of Christmas term.
 This is when all agencies release their letting lists.
 If you want a better choice of property, this is when you should be looking.
 Of course you can look in the new year there will be houses but there will be less choice.

 2. What do I need to do to reserve a property?

 The whole group must complete application forms.
 We ask for two references per person and a parental/guardian to act as guarantor.
 We also ask for an application fee from each person.
 The application fee (TRACC fee) is £165 (plus VAT) per person.
 This is non refundable.

 3. When do I have to pay the first month's rent and deposit?

 The first account is due one month before the start of the tenancy.
-Payable by debit or credit card, cash or cheque.
-Please be advised that there is a 1.65% surcharge when using a credit card.
+Payable by UK debit card or cheque.

 4. What type of Tenancy Agreement will we sign?

 Depending on the total rent of the property you will sign an Assured Shorthold Agreement or a Contractual Agreement.
 All agreements are joint and several.
 This means that you and your guarantors are all responsible for all the rent.
 If one fails to pay, the burden falls to the others.
 You are agreeing to live as a family would.
 For example, there will be no locks on individual room doors.

 5. When will we sign our Tenancy Agreement?